maxneuds/poketrader/README.md

 # poketrader
-Auto trade pokemon on two android phones
+Auto trade Pokemon on two android phones

+# Usage

+0. Add all Pokemon which you want to trade into a tag which starts with `autotrade`.
+1. Start a normal trade, select the tag and trade one Pokemon.
+2. Be in character screen (with the trade button).
+This is the starting screen.
+3. Press `Refresh Device`.
+4. Start the trader on the device by clicking the corresponding button.

 # Prerequirements